 You should always discuss the level of liability and insurance that your moving company has.
 Know exactly what is covered and how it will be replaced in the event of damage, theft, or accidents.

-2. Small Deposit, If Any
+2. Pay Only a Small Deposit, If Any

 If you are paying your moving company a deposit, it should be small.
 Paying a great deal upfront puts you at a disadvantage.
 It’s a red flag if a company wants a large deposit upfront, and you certainly should not pay the entire bill before the move has been completed.